microsoft/xr-development-for-beginners/_docs/unit-3/0-introduction.md

 # Spatial Design

-This unit covers how to approach designing an XR application, as well as the variables to be taken into account when developing in XR.
+This unit explores the design process for creating XR apps and introduces the benefit of creating spatially aware objects.

 ## Objectives